 Hyundai Kona review

-The Hyundai Kona has funky looks, although isn't as good to drive as the class leaders
+The Hyundai Kona has funky looks and great on-board tech, although isn't as good to drive as the class leaders

 The Hyundai Kona is a car that clearly uses its design to draw in buyers.
 It's not that rewarding to drive, with lifeless steering and not much dynamic polish, although Hyundai has attempted to address this shortcoming with revisions to the 2021 facelifted model's chassis and suspension set-up.

 The manufacturer has succeeded in improving the Kona's ride, particularly over pockmarked surfaces, but there's not as much passenger or luggage space on board as you'll find in some competitors.

 The all-electric Kona EV sets high standards in the class with its long range and decent price tag, but the standard version is in the middle of the pack if you're after an alternative to a Nissan Juke or Renault Captur.